 But the big problem with that is that Christ became like us every way except for sin according to Hebrews (2:14 with 4:15).
 And he did so, in part, because he wanted to heal our entire nature.

-The fourth century theologian, Gregory of Nazianzus, famously said, “What Christ does not assume, he does not heal.”
+The fourth-century theologian, Gregory of Nazianzus, famously said, “What Christ does not assume, he does not heal.”
 If he didn’t have a human mind, then our minds are still in sin.

 It’s not God in a bod.
 It’s God became flesh, flesh like ours in every way including mind and soul, yet without sin.
 And because he was without sin, he redeemed our sinful flesh.
 He healed our minds, not just our souls.

-So, we ought to listen to Spirit-filled Christians whom God appointed as teachers of the church, whether they are live in the body or away from the body.
+So, we ought to listen to Spirit-filled Christians whom God appointed as teachers of the church, whether they are alive in the body or away from the body.
 It saves us from disasters in theology; it underscores our salvation in Christ.

 And ultimately, it serves Sola Scriptura because we learn how people from various ages and cultures interpreted the Bible.
 We can sometimes overcome our cultural blindspots by reading Syrian Christians from the 400s!